Tax, taxes, taxation in Dubai and the UAE

 Tax on foreign exchange fund transfers and remittances to other countries from the UAE

-- 30 Sep 2013 - The National had an update on the Bloomberg story, indicating that the proposal would only apply within the emirate of Dubai (which means one way to avoid the tax would be to go to a foreign exchange office in another emirate) saying that Hamad Buamim, chief executive of Dubai Chamber of Commerce and a member of the UAE Central Bank board, said he he had heard that the levy was being considered by the Dubai government.
+- 30 Sep 2013 - The National had an update on the Bloomberg story from a few days earlier, indicating that the new tax proposal would only apply within the emirate of Dubai (which means one way to avoid the tax would be to go to a foreign exchange office in another emirate), saying that Hamad Buamim, chief executive of Dubai Chamber of Commerce and a member of the UAE Central Bank board, said he he had heard that the levy was being considered by the Dubai government.
 But the Bloomberg report referred to the federal ministry of finance, not the Dubai ministry.
 The report also quoted Ali Al Nuaimi, a Federal National Council (FNC) member for Ajman (why someone from Ajman?) and an ex-banking head, as saying "If it is at the federal level, it will take a long time.
 Nothing official has been said to us, maybe the government is discussing this internally, but no information has come out.
 It is just talk for now."

 Income tax in the UAE